WordPress database error: [Duplicate entry '8388607' for key 'id']

 Due to the current limitations of narrow creative AI, it must have some form of initial input that helps develop its ability to create.

-At the moment, creative AI is a tool that can be used to produce creative work in the same way that a video camera is a tool used to film original content.
+At the moment, creative AI is just a tool used to produce creative work in a similar way to a video camera used to record content.

 Video producers don’t need to comprehend the inner workings of their cameras; as long as their content shows creativity and originality, they have a proprietary claim over their creations.